location: .Infill Lots

 Circulation winds through this space connecting to the stoop of each unit.
 This path is conceived of as social space that ties the community together.
 It commences in a generous lobby that opens to the outdoor space at street level, and culminates in a large communal roof deck that can be used for gatherings.

-In plan, space between the structural cores allows for larger living areas and unit varieties.
+In plan, the space between the structural cores allows for larger living areas and unit varieties.

 Pocket Housing’s structural system allows for the deployment of this new housing typology in multiple urban settings with odd or narrow shaped lots.